datalayer/mcp-server-composer/examples/proxy-anonymous/README.md

 The agent is designed to:
 - Connect to the MCP Server Composer via SSE
-- Access tools from both Git and Filesystem servers through a unified interface
+- Access tools from both Calculator and Echo servers through a unified interface
 - Provide an interactive CLI powered by Anthropic Claude

 Example interactions (once SSE endpoint is available):
-- "Show me the git log"
-- "What is the status of the repository?"
+- "What is 15 plus 27?"
+- "Multiply 8 by 9"
-- "Read the README.md file"
+- "Reverse the text 'hello world'"
-- "List files in /tmp"
+- "Convert 'Hello World' to uppercase"
+- "Count the words in 'The quick brown fox jumps'"

 ### 4. Stop the Composer